 Gather and Control these Leasing Facts

-The matters detailed below can be enhanced further subject to the type of property which you normally handle and lease.
+The matters detailed below can be enhanced further subject to the type of property which you normally handle and lease in your location.

 - Take the initial enquiry from the tenant.
 This will include the location of the property, the size of the property, the necessary services and amenities, the duration of occupancy, the structure of the tenants business, and details of the activities to be undertaken by the tenant on the property.
 It also pays to ask questions regards special needs of the staff on the property and the way in which they would use the property, for example, accessible car parking, or special areas for the staff such as lunchrooms, showers, and tea rooms.